andreaskuster/black-parrot-branch-predictor/README.md

 and our model of the predictor written in python.
 Furthermore, we can use the traces from CBP-5, simulate them on both the RTL and python implementation and check if the output matches.
 This gives us high confidence of the correctness (considering the trace sizes).
 In addition to that, we can measure the actual accuracy (#correctly predicted/#all predictions) and do not have to rely on the indirect measure of the number of cycles.
+Furthermore, this process has been fully automated using travis-ci, such that after every push to the repo, the code is getting automatically re-tested (see [travis-ci black-parrot-branch-predictor](https://travis-ci.com/github/andreaskuster/black-parrot-branch-predictor))
 To get a better understanding of the working principle, we illustrated the functionality below:

 ![](./doc/co_simulation.png)